This post may contain affiliate links.

 Instructions

-• Put the sugar, sunflower oil and eggs into a large bowl.
+• Make the cake batter: Put the sugar, sunflower oil and eggs into a large bowl.
 Whisk until combined.

-• Now take 2 tbsps of flour from the measured amount, and in a small bowl ue this to toss and coat the raisins well.
+• Now take 2 tbsps of flour from the measured amount, and in a small bowl use this to toss and coat the raisins well.

 • Add the remaining flour, bicarbonate of soda and cinnamon to the egg mixture, mix until well combined.

 • Add the grated carrots, orange zest and coated raisins and stir well.
-Spoon into a well greased 18cm round tin.
+Divide the mixture between two greased and lined 7”/18cm tins.

 To decorate: